 phillips, hunt, walker & hanna Intent to Commit Offense

 Regarding the “intent to commit an offense” portion of this statute, Florida law provides a legal presumption for finding a person intended to commit an offense if prosecutors can show that the person entered the structure or conveyance stealthily and without consent of the owner or occupant of the premises.
 At trial, this presumption allows a jury to presume that a person entered a place with the intent to commit an offense inside upon showing that person did not have permission to be there, and that they entered or remained in the property in an effort to go undetected.

 Like most charges involving a person as a victim, the intimate and personal nature of the crime of burglary typically results in significant involvement by the victim throughout the criminal case.
 As a result, these cases are prosecuted aggressively.
 It is important to have a criminal trial lawyer with experience handling burglary charges who can help you understand both the legal and personal obstacles presented in these cases.
-Should you find yourself charged with burglary, do not hesitate to contact the Law Office of John M. Phillips to set up a free consultation to discuss your case.
+Should you find yourself charged with burglary, do not hesitate to contact the Law Offices of Phillips & Hunt to set up a free consultation to discuss your case.